Kamis, 13 Juni 2024

 LESSON 13 YOU AND JAKE HAVE TO WORK TOGETEHER.

-Teaching Materials: The Use of "Have to" in Negative, Positive, and Question Forms
+The Use of "Have to" in Negative, Positive, and Question Forms

 Objective: To help students understand and correctly use the modal verb "have to" in its different forms (positive, negative, and question) to express necessity, obligation, or lack thereof.